CSS is the stuff that fuels your blog’s design.

 Editing your CSS in Blogger is super easy!

-- In your dashboard, go to Template and click the Customize button
+- In your dashboard, go to Theme and Under “My theme,” click Customize.

-- Scroll down the right column and select Add CSS at the bottom
+- Scroll down and then click Add CSS

-- Add any new styles or overrides here
+- Add any new CSS styles or CSS overrides here

 - That’s it!